If you are involved in recruiting for a university music school or department, you may want to have a look at this...

 Having the right content (ie. videos) in a recruitment campaign is important.
 You are wondering, "Gosh, how do we ever find time to produce all this content?"
 Creating videos is typically a time and resource-intensive process that isn't always an option for music departments with limited bandwidth.

 At the same time, a "hype video" - while attention-grabbing - doesn't directly speak to the desires and fears of a prospective student who might be on the fence about auditioning.
-It's good for marketing, but not really for recruiting.
+It's good for getting attention, but not really for recruiting.

 The solution is Video Stories.
 The most compelling content to convert these students, is an authentic story, told by one of your current students, over video.
 To build the trust necessary to cause the recruit to move forward, you need authentic human-told stories.